phu0ngng/nccl/README.md

 ## What's inside

-At present, the library implements the following collectives:
+At present, the library implements the following collectives operations:

 - all-reduce
 - all-gather